Best of Europe Birding Tour

 Seats are strictly limited and pre-registration is required in order to manage demand.
-Please register your interest using the buttons below.
+Please register your interest using the buttons above.

 From here we take a flight to Finland, where we’ll experience the amazing Arctic Spring.
 This country promises a wealth of northern European birdlife within the taiga forests, marshes and lakes of Finland as well as the tundra, fjords and Arctic uplands of Norway.
 With the approaching Arctic summer, breeding birds will be busy proclaiming and defending territories.
 There is a particular allure to birdwatching in the Arctic during this season and, with a species list which includes waders, raptors, seabirds, wildfowl and owls, this final stretch of the trip showcases the very best of Scandinavian birdlife.
 Please register your interest using the buttons below.